 In addition to its customs Cobra embarked on successful and aggressive consumer-driven marketing campaigns.
 Those early efforts generated consumer excitement, and released long pent-up demand for its products.
 Cobra stumbled out of the gate as it struggled to keep up with that demand, leading the company to move into increasingly larger production facilities in the attempt to catch up and keep up with the orders for its parts .
 Ultimately, in 2001, the company built a new factory in Yorba Linda, California.
 Designed from the ground up as a motorcycle aftermarket-production facility, the 85,000 sq. ft. building has allowed the company to streamline its manufacturing processes and deliver its products to market much more quickly.
 Cobra's distributors, dealers, and customers delivered the accolades and record sales.

 Today, Cobra is the leading aftermarket cruiser product manufacturer, offering a full line of performance parts and accessories.
-It continues to lead with innovative products such as its Fi2000 digital fuel management system and its latest exhausts such as the Speedsters with its PowerPort, and line of high-end mufflers for H-D Baggers.
+It continues to lead with innovative products and its latest exhausts such as the Speedsters with its PowerPort, and line of high-end mufflers for V-Twin Baggers.
 These latest exhausts also come with the industry's only limited Lifetime Warranty.
-As Cobra closes in on its fourth decade the company continues a tradition of offering high quality exhausts and accessories, providing a rich pallet from which a rider can create his very own, highly personalized cruiser.
+As Cobra is going strong into its fourth decade, the company continues a tradition of offering high quality exhausts and accessories, providing a rich pallet from which a rider can create his very own, highly personalized cruiser.